 Hamline University, B.A., cum laude (1988)

 Minnesota, North Dakota, Wisconsin and Three Affiliated Tribes.
 U.S. Supreme Court.
 U.S. District Court: Minnesota, Wisconsin and North Dakota.

-Admitted pro hac vice in Iowa, Illinois, New York, Texas, Florida, Michigan, Pennsylvania, Montana, Indiana, Nevada, North Carolina, California, Kansas, Oklahoma, Tennessee, Wyoming, Colorado, Alaska, Arkansas, Idaho, Missouri and Arizona.
+Admitted pro hac vice in Iowa, Illinois, New York, Texas, Florida, Michigan, Pennsylvania, Montana, Indiana, Nevada, North Carolina, California, Kansas, Oklahoma, Tennessee, Wyoming, Colorado, Alaska, Arkansas, Idaho, Missouri, Arizona and Washington.

 Honors & Awards

 In 2016, Mark was named a Top 100 attorney.
 In 2012, he was named as one of the Attorneys Of The Year by Minnesota Lawyer.
 Mark is named yearly since 2009 in The Best Lawyers in America- Commercial Litigation (based on an exhaustive peer review survey comprised of 2.5 million confidential evaluations); "AV Preeminent" rated by his peers in Martindale Hubbell, the highest lawyer rating for both skills and ethics.
 Named "Super Lawyer" by Minnesota Law & Politics yearly since 2000 (representing the top 5% of Minnesota lawyers) and was named in the top 100 "Super Lawyers" in 2008, 2016 and 2017; Named "Rising Star" by Minnesota Law & Politics 1996-1999; Hamline University Athletic Hall of Fame, Football Team.